 That is 3 different groups of staff (valuer, sales negotiators, sales progressors).
 Is it likely that all of those people have experience of selling property in your area that is equal in length to the age of the company itself?

 You need to be asking yourself “how knowledgeable and experienced is the person who I am going to be dealing with day-to-day?”.
 You then also need to ask “how knowledgeable is the person who my BUYERS are going to be dealing with day-to-day?
 Who is actually SELLING my property?”.
-Is your home 1 amongst a couple of hundred, or is it one amongst a handful being dealt with by a dedicated expert?
+Is your home one amongst a couple of hundred, or is it one amongst a handful being dealt with by a dedicated expert?

 We don’t profess to be the only company out there offering clients a dedicated property expert from start to finish because it is becoming more common now.
 You may find that the fees are slightly higher than an online or hybrid agency, but you can almost be certain that their depth of knowledge, experience and focus will achieve a better price every time.
+You can compare us to other agencies here.

 So here are a few handy tips: